sbseltzer/love-bone/README.md

 ## Introduction

-BÖNER is loosely modelled after advanced animation frameworks like ASSIMP.
+Löve Bone is loosely modelled after advanced animation frameworks like ASSIMP.
 It's designed to accommodate almost any animation scenario, but it can be a little complicated to use.

-You could say that BÖNER is meant to be used as the backbone for animations in your game.
+You could say that Löve Bone is meant to be used as the backbone for animations in your game.
 It takes care of the really hard stuff.

 ## Tutorials

 ### Basic

-In this tutorial, we will go over the basics of the BÖNER API.
+In this tutorial, we will go over the basics of the Löve Bone API.
 - Building a skeleton
 - Making an animation for the skeleton
 - Making an actor that uses the skeleton